Actipro/WinForms-Controls/Documentation/topics/bars/commands/comboboxes.md

 ## Changing the Text Displayed in the Run-Time Customize Dialog for the Command

 By default, the [Text](xref:@ActiproUIRoot.Controls.Bars.BarCommand.Text) property value of the command will be displayed in the run-time customize dialog's command listbox.
-However if this is not appropriate or needs to be customized for the command listbox, the [CustomizeListText](xref:@ActiproUIRoot.Controls.Bars.BarCommand.CustomizeListText) property can be set to override what is displayed.
+However, if this is not appropriate or needs to be customized for the command listbox, the [CustomizeListText](xref:@ActiproUIRoot.Controls.Bars.BarCommand.CustomizeListText) property can be set to override what is displayed.